 Do I have to actually be in the city I select to use the app?

-Turns in real life have no effect on your heading on the virtual route.
+When you turn in real life, it has no effect on your heading on the virtual route.
 The virtual route itself is fixed.
 You can walk in any direction you want in real life.
-The app only measures the distance you travel and then advanced along that preset virtual route.
-So just walk anywhere and however you like!
+The app only measures the distance you travel and then advances your position along the virtual route by that same amount.

-Can I have it use my steps instead of GPS?
+Can I have it use my steps to progress through the route instead of GPS?

 I started the route, but my person icon just stays in the same place on the map.
 Why?